KVM/Qemu VMs with a multi-screen Spice console – VIII – VM and user specific restrictions for remote-viewer connections – iptables and sudo

 full_7

 Despite the host grouping : this makes quite a bunch of rules!
-But yet not uncontrollable …
+But not uncontrollable …

 Enough for today.
-I hope that tests being performed in a third article of this series will not proof me wrong.
+I hope that tests being performed in a third post of this series will not proof me wrong.
 I am confident ….
 See

 Linux bridges – can iptables be used against MiM attacks based on ARP spoofing ? – III